Background

 Mona Entrepreneurial and Commercialization Centre (MECC) will be the leader in the region for incubation and commercialization services through unparalleled support from our team and our network of partners.
 Our clients will be best in class and optimize the competitiveness of the region.
 We will significantly empower vulnerable populations and practically impact poverty, economic development, equity and equality in Jamaica and the region.

 MECC transforms ideas into products and businesses to facilitate sustainable growth; providing critical support throughout the entire incubation process.
 We provide the highest quality service to transform new enterprises into profitable businesses while maintaining our own sustainability.
-We will meet the needs of the UWI population and wider community with special attention to vulnerable populations, especially women led enterprises and the differently abled led enterprises.
+We will meet the needs of the UWI population and wider community with special attention to vulnerable populations, especially women-led and youth-led enterprises and the differently abled led enterprises.

 Governance and Management